billc0sta/Aerospec/docs/docs.md

 ```
 #### String.remove
 `String.remove(str, substrs...)` removes the first occurrence of each `substrs...` from `str`.
-if a substring is not occurring in `str`, it does nothing.
+if a substring is not occurring in `str`, it gets skipped.
 a runtime error is raised if `str` is not of type string, if one of `substrs...` is not of type string or if `str` is a locked string.
 example:
 ```